icela/FriceEngine/apis.md

 e(e: Any?)|error|Log an error message

 ## Class: org.frice.game.utils.time.FTimer
-I'm afraid that I can't doc this FFunction very well for my poor English, so please view its usage in demos.
+I'm afraid that I can't doc this function very well for my poor English, so please view its usage in demos.

 ### Constructors
 Param|Usage